Why Compare Car Insurance Rates in Colorado:

 State Farm is likely to be your best pick if you're seeking the lowest auto insurance companies in Colorado.
 For basic coverage, full coverage, and various previous driving mishaps, the firm had the lowest rates identified in a Way.com review.

 Liability-only policies that meet the minimum coverage criteria are the cheapest vehicle insurance premiums.
-State Farm and Progressive have the lowest state minimum car insurance prices in Colorado on average.
+State Farm, Nationwide and Progressive have the lowest state minimum car insurance prices in Colorado on average.

-State Farm offers the most affordable liability-only coverage.
+American National offers the most affordable liability-only coverage.
+Colorado Farm Bureau - the second cheapest company is more than $53 costlier per year compared to American national.
 For minimum liability, the average cost of auto insurance in Colorado is $791 per year or $66 per month.

 A quote from USAA is also recommended for eligible drivers.
 A minimal coverage policy costs $381 on average per year, less than State Farm.
 However, only active or retired military personnel and their families are eligible for coverage.